 Interestingly, shortly afterwards CMHC also introduced new measures on qualifying credit scores and debt ratios.
 This will make it more difficult to qualify for a mortgage if insured by CMHC.

-Western Canada for example, is likely to be hit far harder than Ontario due to declining energy prices.
-Secondly, Guelph continues to see a huge influx of GTA buyers who are leaving the 416 and 905 for more affordable homes.
-And lastly, using average price as a key indicator is tricky and often misleading- it’s only one indicator of market health.
+Western Canada for example, will be hit far harder than Ontario due to declining energy prices.
+Secondly, Guelph continues to see a huge influx of GTA buyers leaving the 416 and 905 for more affordable homes.
+And lastly, using “average price” is tricky and often misleading- it’s only one indicator of market health.

-Average price is often used as a simple, easy to read metric within the real estate world.
-The average price of a home in Guelph has increased by over 9% this year, which seems like a pretty good statistic on its own.
+We use average price as a simple, easy to read metric within the real estate world.
+The average price of a home in Guelph has increased by over 9% this year.
+This seems like a pretty good statistic on its own.

 Let’s take a look at what happens when you add a few more metrics:

-• Average price: +9%
+Average price: +9%

-• Dollar volume (sales of all home prices added together) -7%
+Dollar volume (sales of all home prices added together) -7%

-• Number of homes sold -14%
+Number of homes sold -14%

 The moral of the story is that Guelph homeowners deserve more detailed, factual information on the market.

-Beth and Ryan Waller have produced the inaugural WallerReport, a short, easy to read and unbiased report which digs deeper into what is happening in the Guelph real estate market on a monthly basis.
+Beth and Ryan Waller produce weekly videos.
+Short, easy to watch videos on what is happening in the Guelph real estate market.